Preheat the oven to 325 degrees F. Spray a 10-cup bundt pan with nonstick baking spray

 Allow the cake to cool in the pan for at least 10-15 minutes, then turn over onto a wire rack to cool completely.

 Once the cake has cooled completely, make the glaze.
 Combine melted butter and powdered sugar in a large mixing bowl.
-Whisk together until combined, then add heavy cream, lemon juice, vanilla extract, and a pinch of kosher salt.
+Whisk together until combined, then add heavy cream, lemon juice, and vanilla extract.
 Mix until just combined and smooth, then pour over the cake.
+4 tbsp Salted Butter2 cups Powdered Sugar1/4 cup Heavy Cream1 tsp Vanilla Extractpinch Kosher Salt

 Notes